pandas-dev/pandas/doc/source/10min.rst

 Histogramming
 ~~~~~~~~~~~~~

-See more at :ref:`Histogramming and Discretization <basics.discretization>`
+See more at :ref:`Histogramming and Discretization <basics.discretization>`.

 .. ipython:: python